An Empirically Fast Las Vegas Algorithm for Algebraic Shifting: Concluding remarks

 \section{Concluding remarks}

 Our results can be summarized as follows.
-From a computational point of few, algebraic shifting decomposes into three different regimes.
-First, for shifting general hypergraphs and simplicial complexes in characteristic zero, the best option is to use the traditional Monte-Carlo algorithm, with few samples.
-Second, in positive characteristic, the best strategy is to use the Las Vegas algorithm sampling from a finite field extension when the field is small and using either eager or lazy reduction.
-Third, combinatorial algorithms for special scenarios like, e.g., the algorithms of Keehn and Nevo \cite{KeehnNevo:2024} for surfaces of low genus and fields of characteristic zero.
+From a computational point of view, algebraic shifting decomposes into three different regimes.
+First, for shifting general hypergraphs and simplicial complexes in characteristic zero, the best option is to use the traditional Monte Carlo algorithm, with few samples.
+Secondly, in positive characteristic, the best strategy is to use the Las Vegas algorithm sampling from a finite field extension when the field is small and using either eager or lazy reduction.
+Thirdly, combinatorial algorithms for special scenarios like, e.g., the algorithms of Keehn and Nevo \cite{KeehnNevo:2024} for surfaces of low genus and fields of characteristic zero.

+We sketch directions for further research.
+It is clear that the implementations of our algorithms would benefit from improvements in row reduction algorithms for matrices of multivariate polynomials.
+While optimized algorithms of row reducing matrices of univariate polynomials exist \cite{StorjohannVillard05, JeannerodVillard06}, the linear algebra with multivariate polynomials as coefficients requires more research.
+Is there a good algorithm for row reduction that exploits the structure of compound matrices?

+Apart from improvements in the direction of row reduction, how can the topology or any other properties of the simplicial complex be exploited?
+The work of Keehn and Nevo \cite{KeehnNevo:2024} have found ways of excluding certain simplices in the shifted complex depending on the topology.
+The computations in \cref{sec:balls-and-spheres} were fast for examples with homology concentrated in the top dimension.
+How can this be generalized?

+Lastly, when computing the full shift, we use the longest element $w_0$.
+We have noticed that it is sometimes sufficient to use a smaller word for a given simplicial complex.
+Using a smaller word $w$ would imply less memory consumption since $\frR(w)$ contains fewer indeterminants than $\frR(w_0)$; cf.\ \cref{thm:left-invariance}.
+Is there a way to pick such a $w$?
+Or rather a sequence of $w_i$ such that $\Delta_{\frR(w_t)}( \cdots (\Delta_{\frR(w_1)}(S))\cdots) = \Delta(S)$?

 { }